 2018 Clelia Burton Fellow - Caitlin Dyas is a multidisciplinary New Zealand artist with a passion for natural science and environmental sustainability.
 Born in 1993, with a Bachelors of Communication Design from Otago Polytechnic, she explores a wide range of themes in her work, but mainly focuses on nature, and feeling connected to nature, as well as trying to document the extraordinary ordinariness of everyday living through pen and pencil.

 Caitlin focused on painting botanical illustrations in watercolour, focusing on native plants with medicinal properties, and reflecting on traditional practices of rongoā.
 This is for an illustrative field guide and app she will make on edible and medicinal plants of Aotearoa, highlighting their cultural significance throughout history and aiming to honour and strengthen the unique relationship we have with the land.

-New Zealand Pacific Studio is pleased to announce the inaugural 2018 Clelia Burton Fellowship to honour Clelia Burton (1878-1952), a watercolour artist who primarily focused on New Zealand flora, with work held in the Collection of the Alexander Turnbull Library.
+The 2018 Clelia Burton Fellowship honours Clelia Burton (1878-1952), a watercolour artist who primarily focused on New Zealand flora, with work held in the Collection of the Alexander Turnbull Library.

 Sponsors: Ron and Alison Burton, Marton